What is Caricature? Caricature Definition, Meaning & Explanation

 And that’s what brings us to point number 2.

-The definition of caricture by Britannica that I mentioned at the beginning used the word “exaggerated”.
+The definition of caricature by Britannica that I mentioned at the beginning used the word “exaggerated”.
 And that is the second key to a caricature.

 2. Exaggeration.